 Education Queensland International staff (EQI staff), school staff, Overseas students, EQI homestay providers, parents/Department of Home Affairs (DHA) approved guardians of Overseas students and their agents.

 EQI manages a register of successful and unsuccessful SLR provider applications.
-SLR providers on this register are nominated by schools and risk assessed by the Director, EQI for approval.
-Homestay students will only be approved to participate in sport, leisure and recreation activities serviced by an approved SLR provider.
+SLR providers on this register are nominated by schools and risk assessed and approved by the Director, EQI.
+Homestay students must seek permission using the International Student Programs travel and activities request form prior to participating in activities serviced by an approved SLR provider.

 This procedure outlines how to identify potential SLR providers for the register, as well as the processes for completing, submitting, assessing and monitoring approved SLR providers on the International Student Programs (ISP) SLR provider register (DoE employees only).
 This procedure should be read in conjunction with the Non-routine travel and activities for homestay students – subclass 500 (school) visa procedure.